Stuart Dearden

-Stuart 'Statz' Dearden (born 1 August 1990, in Edinburgh) is a Scottish former football player and current assistant coach of Edinburgh University AFC.
+Stuart Dearden (born 1 August 1990) is a Scottish former football player and current assistant coach of Edinburgh University AFC.

 Career

 Dearden previously played for youth sides Edina Hibs and Salvesen Boys Club while at Portobello High School.
 He attracted the attention of Dunfermline Athletic and signed a contract when he was 16, playing for the Under 19s and reserve sides before making his debut as a substitute against Queen of the South on the final day of the 2007–08 season.

 In January 2009, Dearden was loaned to Forfar Athletic of the Scottish Third Division until the end of the 2008–09 season.
 After his release from Dunfermline, Dearden signed for Scottish Lowland side Edinburgh University AFC, where he played for 4 years before becoming a coach for the first-team squad in 2013.